Kiryat Tiv'on: Flora

 In the hilly area within the boundaries of the settlement and its vicinity, grow remnants of the Quercus ithaburensis forest, Styrax officinalis, Pistacia atlantica, a Mediterranean forest, as well as a new intensive forest of Pine trees planted by the Jewish National Fund (AKA Keren Kayemet LeYisrael).
 Among the Tabor oak trees stands the ancient oak tree with a trunk circumference of 5.3 meters.
 Benches have been placed around it as a corner of remembrance for the soldier Ilan Gabbai, a paratrooper officer who died in the Second Lebanon War.

 One-third of the settlement's area is covered with trees.

+Livelihood Sources

+Since Kiryat Tivon lacks industries, factories, and many institutions, most of the residents work outside of Tivon.